YAK & BREW

 What do I need at home?

-To get started, you’ll need just a few household items:
+To get started, you only need a few basic household items:

 • A rice cooker or large pot to cook the grains